gopikrishnan123/sit737-2025-prac5d/README.md

 4. Pushed the Docker image to:
 5. Verified the upload via GCP Console.

-## 📸 Screenshots
-Refer to the `/screenshots` folder for all required task evidence.

 ## 🧠 Tools Used
 - Node.js
 - Docker
 - Google Cloud CLI (`gcloud`)
 - Google Artifact Registry

 ## ✅ Status
 ✔️ Task Completed – Image pushed to Artifact Registry successfully.